hajirushi/Group-Project-2/README.md

 **Below is a description of what each column in the dataset is and what it is used for**

-Arrest Key: A unique identifier for each arrest record.
+**Arrest Key**: A unique identifier for each arrest record.

-Arrest Date: The date and time when the arrest occurred.
+**Arrest Date**: The date and time when the arrest occurred.

-PD Cd: The internal code used by the NYPD to represent the specific offense.
+**PD Cd**: The internal code used by the NYPD to represent the specific offense.

-PD Desc: A description of the offense corresponding to the PD Code.
+**PD Desc**: A description of the offense corresponding to the PD Code.

-KY Cd: The internal code used by the NYPD to classify the offense.
+**KY Cd**: The internal code used by the NYPD to classify the offense.

-OFNS Desc: A description of the offense corresponding to the KY Code.
+**OFNS Desc**: A description of the offense corresponding to the KY Code.

-LAW Code: The internal code used by the NYPD to represent the law under which the arrest was made.
+**LAW Code**: The internal code used by the NYPD to represent the law under which the arrest was made.

-LAW Cat Cd: The category of law under which the arrest was made (e.g., felony, misdemeanor, violation).
+**LAW Cat Cd**: The category of law under which the arrest was made (e.g., felony, misdemeanor, violation).

-Arrest Boro: The borough where the arrest occurred (e.g., Manhattan, Bronx, Brooklyn, Queens, Staten Island).
+**Arrest Boro**: The borough where the arrest occurred (e.g., Manhattan, Bronx, Brooklyn, Queens, Staten Island).

-Arrest Precinct: The precinct where the arrest occurred.
+**Arrest Precinct**: The precinct where the arrest occurred.

-Jurisdiction Code: The jurisdiction code indicating the agency responsible for the arrest.
+**Jurisdiction Code**: The jurisdiction code indicating the agency responsible for the arrest.

-Age Group: The age group of the individual arrested.
+**Age Group**: The age group of the individual arrested.

-Perp Sex: The gender of the individual arrested (e.g., Male, Female).
+**Perp Sex**: The gender of the individual arrested (e.g., Male, Female).

-Perp Race: The race of the individual arrested.
+**Perp Race**: The race of the individual arrested.

-X Coord Cd: The X-coordinate of the location where the arrest occurred.
+**X Coord Cd**: The X-coordinate of the location where the arrest occurred.

-Y Coord Cd: The Y-coordinate of the location where the arrest occurred.
+**Y Coord Cd**: The Y-coordinate of the location where the arrest occurred.

-Latitude: The latitude coordinate of the location where the arrest occurred.
+**Latitude**: The latitude coordinate of the location where the arrest occurred.

-Longitude: The longitude coordinate of the location where the arrest occurred.
+**Longitude**: The longitude coordinate of the location where the arrest occurred.

-Lon Lat: The combined longitude and latitude coordinates.
+**Lon Lat**: The combined longitude and latitude coordinates.

-Zip Codes: The zip code of the location where the arrest occurred.
+**Zip Codes**: The zip code of the location where the arrest occurred.

-Community Districts: The community district of the location where the arrest occurred.
+**Community Districts**: The community district of the location where the arrest occurred.

-Borough Boundaries: The boundary of the borough where the arrest occurred.
+**Borough Boundaries**: The boundary of the borough where the arrest occurred.

-City Council Districts: The city council district of the location where the arrest occurred.
+**City Council Districts**: The city council district of the location where the arrest occurred.

-Police Precincts: The police precinct of the location where the arrest occurred.
+**Police Precincts**: The police precinct of the location where the arrest occurred.